sushant-suse/articles/Longhorn-Article.md

 #### Understanding Block Storage

 Block storage divides data into fixed-sized "blocks", each with a unique identifier.
 This method allows systems to retrieve or modify individual blocks independently.
-Unlike file storage, block storage doesn't manage data with a file-and-folder hierarchy.
+Unlike file storage, block storage does not manage data with a file-and-folder hierarchy.
 This characteristic makes block storage fast, flexible, and ideal for performance-critical workloads such as databases, virtual machines, transactional systems, and Kubernetes persistent volumes.

 #### Understanding its working